-The variant annotation is performed by a locally installed program that leverages the GenomOncology Knowledge Management System API and provides annotations using open source data sets such as gnomAD, ExAC, EVS, and ClinVar and professional resources such as HGMD Pro.
-The API also provides HGVS nomenclature built using the Biocommons open-source suite of tools: HGVS python library, the UTA transcript repository, and SeqRepo sequence database.
-This annotation system reports zygosity as well as inference of mutation types including nonsense, missense, synonymous, splicing and frameshift, and others.
+The variant annotation is performed by a locally installed program that leverages the GenomOncology Knowledge Management System API for phase and provides annotations using open source data sets such as gnomAD, ExAC, EVS, and ClinVar and professional resources such as HGMD Pro, and later replaced by EMG/Illumina platform.
+The GenomOncology Knowledge Management System also provides HGVS nomenclature built using the Biocommons open-source suite of tools: HGVS python library, the UTA transcript repository, and SeqRepo sequence database.
+Annotation process reports zygosity as well as inference of mutation types including nonsense, missense, synonymous, splicing and frameshift, and others.
 Annotation is highly parallelized and operates on several thousand lines per second.
-The specific variant annotations and the tools used to produce them are outlined in Table